Shikaga/PitchBlackAnalysis/index.md

 Most traditional protagonists will move heaven and earth, usually by some deus ex machina, to protect those in their care (usually a female love interest).
 A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save them.
 Shortly after they will escape again and save the day.
 We have all seen it a million times.

 Riddick is not one of these protagonists.
-He does what he can to save the other crew members, but he is pragmatic, never expecting a deus ex machina to help him save everyone in the face of impossible odds.
-This realism combined with his bleak outlook on life, and of course standard action movie trappings of witty one liners and a never say die attitude, makes him interesting.
+He does what he can to save the other crew members, but he is pragmatic, never expecting to chance to help him save everyone in the face of impossible odds.
+This realism combined with his bleak outlook on life makes him a somewhat unique character in roster of hollywood heroes.

-And so we, like Jack in the movie, fall into a sort of hero worship of Riddick.
-And yet this hero worship is the very downfall of Riddick franchise, for the writers of the *Chronicles of Riddick* likewise fell in love with their character.
+And so it was that we, like Jack, fell into hero worship of Riddick.
+And yet it was our hero worship was to be the very downfall of Riddick franchise, for the film makers themselves likewise fell in love with their character.
 And not unlike the internet's Chuck Norris Facts, his actions became grander with every retelling.

-But before we start to talk about *Chronicles*, let us have a analyse the character of Riddick in *Pitch Black*.
+But first, let us look at what sets Riddick apart.

 Alpha Male
 ----------

-At the start of *Pitch Black*, Riddick is presented to us as the salient threat, the antagonist of a would be slasher film.
+*Pitch Black* starts with Riddick being presented to us as the salient threat, the antagonist of a would be slasher film.
 Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to “skullfuck you in your sleep”, in Johns most eloquent words.

 In the wake of the crash, while the crew search for water, Riddick stalks in the shadows.
 While he never "ghosts" any of the crew members, the way he behaves implies that he is invulnerable, as though there is nothing that these mere mortals can do to harm him.